Why can't school nurses dispense aspirin?

 Some questions were easy.

-"I love technology," School Board member April Griffin said when asked why students can't use cell phones during lunch.
+"I love technology," School Board member April Griffin said in response to why students can't use their cell phones during lunch.
 "But it offers new challenges."

-Among those, Griffin said, is the potential for cheating.
+Among those challenges, Griffin said, is the potential for cheating on tests.

 Some questions had an edge.

 "Why is the cost of cafeteria lunches increasing while the quality is decreasing?"
 Blake High School's Vittorio Ottanelli wanted to know.